mkovalic/bPitch/readme.md

 - **Difference from Spotify’s Basic Pitch**:
   - Uses **PyTorch** instead of TensorFlow.
   - Is trained solely on the **MAESTRO dataset** (instead of multiple or augmented datasets).
-- **Current Status**:
-  - Core data loading and model architecture are implemented.
-  - Working to improve alignment and reduce onset–note mismatch issues.

 ---

 ## Features